Jourdelune/easy-3dgs/README.md

 - **Modular Pipeline:** The reconstruction process is broken down into a series of modular steps, including feature retrieval, pair generation, feature extraction, feature matching, reconstruction, and image undistortion.
 - **Extensible:** Each step in the pipeline is designed to be easily replaceable with custom implementations.
 - **HLOC-Based:** Leverages the power of Hierarchical Localization (HLOC) for robust and accurate 3D reconstruction.
+- **Gaussian Splatting:** Includes a pipeline for training and visualizing 3D Gaussian Splatting models.

 ## Getting Started